Can Africa supply Europe's energy demand? | DW | 21.03.2022

 On March 2, the UN General Assembly in New York voted on a resolution calling for Russian troops to withdraw from Ukraine "immediately, completely and unconditionally."

-For the first time in a long while, these political differences saw that African Union member states could not speak with one voice at the United Nations.
+For the first time in a long while, these political differences showed that African Union member states could not speak with one voice at the United Nations.

-Last week, a German-African business advocacy group asked Germany's finance minister Habeck to reach out to his African counterparts for the continent to increase its supply.
+Last week, a German-African business advocacy group asked Habeck to reach out to his African counterparts for the continent to increase its supply.
 However, no African leader has expressed public interest in meeting the Europeans.

-When the EU presses its crisis level panic button, European nations could begin to hoard their remaining supply of refined fuel, which could deal a devastating blow to the African continent that relies on European refineries to move people, vehicles, and machines.
+When the European Union presses its crisis-level panic button, member states could begin to hoard their remaining supply of refined fuel, which could deal a devastating blow to the African continent, which relies on EU refineries to move people, vehicles and machines.

-According to statistics from the South Africa-based energy firm PwC, due to challenges, oil production in Africa significantly decreased in 2019 by 19% from the previous year.
+According to statistics from the South Africa-based energy firm PwC, challenges have meant that oil production in Africa significantly decreased in 2019 by 19% from the previous year.
 This accounts for 7.8% of the global output.
 In addition, gas production saw a slight decline of 5% compared with the year earlier.

-"Oil companies can get much more favorable financial terms and easier operating environments if they invest in new oil production outside Africa," said Nigerian energy broker Chinedu Olayinka.
+"Oil companies can get much more favorable financial terms and easier operating environments if they invest in new oil production outside Africa," Olayinka said.

-Since Russia invaded Ukraine, Africa's largest gas exporter to Europe, Algeria, has expressed a willingness to increase natural gas and LNG exports.
+Since Russia invaded Ukraine, Africa's largest gas exporter to the European Union, Algeria, has expressed a willingness to increase natural gas and LNG exports.
 There are currently four pipelines that transport gas from Africa to Europe directly.
 However, these are all located in North Africa.
-The major hurdle is building new infrastructure in Sub-Saharan Africa to connect with the existing network in North Africa.
+The major hurdle is building new infrastructure in sub-Saharan Africa to connect with the existing network in North Africa.

 Energy broker Chinedu Olayinka believes that for Africa to reach a short-term solution, the continent needs to amend the fiscal regimes that allow oil companies to make more money from their investments.
 He also emphasized the need for Africa to ramp out vices like corruption, crude oil theft, and remove as much red tape as possible.
 In addition, countries that consume lots of oil like Germany and China ought to sign special bilateral deals, in which the consumer countries invest in the energy sector of the producer countries.